 The great irony in the fire that has engulfed the British government is that it is entirely of their own making

 So, Ken Clarke is gone.
 Dominic Grieve is no more.
 Sir Nicholas Soames – the grandson of Winston Churchill – is out.
 Philip Hammond too.
 And Rory Stewart.
-Another candidate to become party leader just months ago, Sam Gyimah also fell fail of the purge.
+Sam Gyimah also fell fail of the purge.

 The PM has just expelled 21 of his colleagues for rebelling against the behest of his government.
 Jacob Rees-Mogg has rebelled against the Tory whip almost 100 times in his nine years as an MP.
 He was rewarded by being appointed Leader of the House.
 David Gauke rebelled for the first time in fourteen years on Tuesday.
 He was immediately dismissed.

-The great irony in the fire that has engulfed the British government is that it is entirely of their own making.
+The great irony in the fire that has engulfed the British government is that it is entirely of the government’s own making.
 It is Number Ten’s ineptitude that has caused irreparable damage to the nation’s constitutional norms.
 Let me explain.

 Boris Johnson arrived in Downing Street amid a blaze of Brexiter optimism.
 The former, liberally-minded Mayor of London won the Tory leadership election on a simple ticket.
 He would solve the Brexit crisis by becoming the embodiment of the Brexit argument.
 By adopting a “do or die”, “come what may” approach to leaving the EU on October 31st, Boris Johnson set the country on course for a “No Deal” Brexit.